 Although most people try their best to follow the court’s decisions regarding parenting plans, there are instances where these orders get flouted.
 If you feel that you’re being denied your entitled parenting time intentionally by the other partner, there are legal actions that can be taken to enforce the court orders.

-The first impact of hiring a well-reputed lawyer is that your separated partner realizes your seriousness in getting the most suitable parenting plan and enforcing it.
+The first impact of hiring an esteemed family attorney is that your separated partner realizes your seriousness in getting the most suitable parenting plan and enforcing it.
 Besides, it gives you the best chance to obtain a visitation plan, which fits your requirements.

 If you’ve got adequate evidence that your visitations or custody rights are intentionally being disregarded by the other party, you can resort to different types of legal actions.
 If you feel that your children are likely to be kidnapped or withheld, you must immediately file a case for an emergency (ex parte) hearing.
 You could even complain to the police.